Pop Culture Madness!

 Princeton University admitted Joseph David Oznot in 1964.
 From Michigan, he was a top student and concert pianist, had scored highly on the SAT, and had interviewed well.
 Oznot, however, did not exist.

-Paintings by a chimpanzee were displayed in a Swedish art gallery pseudonym "Pierre Brasau", supposedly an unknown french artist.
-The paintings were praised by critics, one of which went as far as to say "Pierre is an artist who performs with the delicacy of a ballet dancer."
+Paintings by a chimpanzee were displayed in a Swedish art gallery pseudonym “Pierre Brasau,” supposedly an unknown French artist.
+Critics praised the paintings, one of whom said, “Pierre is an artist who performs with the delicacy of a ballet dancer.”

 A parent wrote to the US Attorney General complaining that the lyrics to Louie Louie by The Kingsmen were obscene.
-After 2 years of investigation, the FBI dissmissed the complaint because the lyrics of that recording were "unintelligible at any speed".
+After two years of investigation, the FBI dismissed the complaint because the lyrics of that recording were “unintelligible at any speed.”

-Pop Star Death: Sam Cooke (murder, he was apparently drinking and there was a misunderstanding)
+Pop Star Death: Sam Cooke (murder; he was drinking and there was a misunderstanding)

-"The Goldwater Rule" forbids psychiatrists from offering opinions on somebody s/he hasn't interviewed.
-It was created in response to Barry Goldwater suing Fact Magazine for $75K after publishing "1189 Psychiatrists Think Goldwater is Pyschologically Unfit to be President".
+“The Goldwater Rule” forbids psychiatrists from offering opinions on somebody they haven’t interviewed.
+It was created in response to Barry Goldwater suing Fact Magazine for $75K after publishing “1189 Psychiatrists Think Goldwater is Psychologically Unfit to be President”.

 U.S. paper currency is made Legal Tender for all Debts, Public and Private.
 According to the US Constitution, it must be backed by gold.
 It isn't anymore.

-Jim "Wrong Way" Marshall was the defensive end of Minnesota Vikings (NFL).
-On October 25, 1964 in a game against San Francisco 49ers after picking a fumbled ball ran 66 yards the wrong way to his own end zone.
+Jim “Wrong Way” Marshall was the defensive end of the Minnesota Vikings (NFL).
+On October 25, 1964, in a game against the San Francisco 49ers, he ran 66 yards the wrong way to his end zone after picking a fumbled ball.
 It is called the most embarrassing episode in NFL history.

-The story of Kitty Genovese, who was stabbed repeatedly in New York over a half an hour while 38 people looked on without helping, probably did not happen.
-It is likely "more parable than fact".
+The story of Kitty Genovese, who was stabbed repeatedly in New York over half an hour while 38 people looked on without helping, probably did not happen.
+It is likely “more parable than fact.”

 Firsts and the Biggest Christmas Gifts

-Fashion designers Andre Courreges and Mary Quant introduced the miniskirt, scandalizing conservatives and signaling the rapidily changing mores of the decade.
+Fashion designers Andre Courreges and Mary Quant introduced the miniskirt, scandalizing conservatives and signaling the rapidly changing mores of the decade.

 Creepy Magazine (1964-1983)